Skip to main content

 Manufacturing1113

-The Education sector accounted for the largest share of job cuts with 125 workers across 1 notice.
-At the same time, Manufacturing reported 113 workers.
+The Government sector emerged as the hardest-hit sector with 125 workers across 1 notice.
+Separately, Manufacturing reported 113 workers.

 Geographic Hotspots